Small!

 • Reducing cognitive load required to reason about components independently

-This defeats the purpose of breaking things up:
+This defeats the original goals of modularity:

 • Less reusable: Tight coupling makes it harder to use pieces of the system in different contexts.